immobiliare/RealHTTP/Documentation/Stub.md

 ### URI Matcher

-IndomioHTTP allows you to define an URI matcher (`HTTPStubURITemplateMatcher`) which is based upon the [URI Template RFC](https://tools.ietf.org/html/rfc6570) - it uses the [URITemplate project by Kyle Fuller](https://github.com/kylef/URITemplate.swift).
+RealHTTP allows you to define an URI matcher (`HTTPStubURITemplateMatcher`) which is based upon the [URI Template RFC](https://tools.ietf.org/html/rfc6570) - it uses the [URITemplate project by Kyle Fuller](https://github.com/kylef/URITemplate.swift).

 ```swift
 var stub = HTTPStubRequest()